 On 1 December 2018, Romania will celebrate its centennial anniversary.
-To mark this moment on my travel blog, I am publishing a two-part article containing 100 reasons why you should visit Romania, my home country.
+To mark this moment on my travel blog, I am publishing a two-part article containing 100 reasons to visit Romania, my home country.

-Though everyday life here can sometimes seem tedious to me, I recognize and appreciate the fact that I was in born in a country with so many natural beauties.
+Though everyday life here can sometimes seem tedious to me, I recognize and appreciate the fact that I was born in a country with so many natural beauties.
 And, despite recent-history events from the political sphere, I still believe that my home country is a place you (or anyone!) should come to.
-So here are the first 50 reasons why I believe you should visit Romania.
+So here are the 100 reasons to visit Romania.

 1. The Danube Delta

 To the South-East of Romania, at the border with Ukraine and, for a very brief length, the Republic of Moldova, the Danube finishes its journey into the Black Sea.
 The river forms a delta when splitting into three arms: Chilia, Sulina, and Saint George (Sfântu Gheorghe).
 On the little ground left in-between, humans live a simple life, depending on fishing and tourism to make a living.

 There is much to see in the Danube Delta Biosphere Reserve, from beautiful carpets of waterlilies and luxurious vegetation to colonies of migratory birds and various fish.
 The Danube Delta is not only the home of over 360 bird species and more than 45 fish species but also that of the wild horses in the Letea Forest.

 The Danube Delta is always one of top reasons to visit Romania you’ll get from people who have been to my country or from locals.

 2. Măcin Mountains National Park